At a Glance

 The more vendors are bought-in upfront, the smaller the surprise during the monthly review.
 It also gives you a much stronger position on the credit ask later — pre-approved promotions are uncontested by definition.
 See Co-Marketing Credits for how this fits with the broader co-marketing model.

-Where ShelfSpace stops and your team takes over
+Where the software stops and your team takes over

 The simplest way to describe the split:

-Your buyer handles: vendor relationship questions, pushback, negotiation, anything that calls for a recognizable face.
+Your buyer handles: vendor relationship questions, a decline worth revisiting, anything that calls for a recognizable face.
 You own those conversations — that's how vendor trust survives the change.
+ShelfiQ facilitates and executes; it never negotiates on your behalf.

 Your AP team handles: applying approved credits against the next invoice you pay each vendor.
 One checkbox per credit memo on the payment screen.